 For students in need of reading intervention, JGS offers research-based, multisensory programming from Wilson Language Programs® and Lindamood-Bell Learning Processes, among others.
 Our expertly-trained teachers hold the highest level of certification, including Wilson Level II and International Dyslexia Association Tier 3 Dyslexia Therapists.

 We are dedicated to helping our students develop critical 21st century learning skills that equip them to contribute to the greater world community.
 JGS students learn effective communication skills along with self-advocacy, respect for others, personal responsibility, critical thinking, and social equity.
 We teach students to evaluate the ethics and impact of their decisions, not only in an academic setting but from a global perspective as well.
 This includes sustainability education, values-based decision making, and, of course, travel.
 JGS offers annual trips to major U.S. cities (New York & Washington D.C.
-2018!) along with study abroad for the high school.
+2018, San Francisco, Silicon Valley, Monterey 2019) along with study abroad for the high school (Europe 2021!).

-All students – from 1st grade to 12th grade – participate in Monthly Givebacks, which instill a culture of volunteerism and community outreach.
-We partner with local non-profits, such as Water is Life, Southwest Wildlife Conservation Center, Feed My Starving Children, Halo Animal Rescue, Phoenix Rescue Mission, The Elephant Rescue, and more.
+All students, from 1st through 12th grade, participate in Monthly Givebacks, which instill a culture of volunteerism and community outreach.
+We partner with local non-profits, such as Southwest Wildlife Conservation Center, Feed My Starving Children, Halo Animal Rescue, Phoenix Rescue Mission, and more.